Exclusive: Iran-linked hackers pose as journalists in email scam

 The Journal declined to comment.
 Fassihi referred questions to The Times, which in a statement called the impersonation “a vivid example of the challenges journalists are facing around the globe.”

 U.S. officials and cybersecurity experts see Iran as a digital threat.
 Earlier this month, the U.S. Department of Homeland Security and the Federal Bureau of Investigation (FBI) issued alerts about the threat of Iranian cyberattacks following the controversial U.S. attack that killed Soleimani.
-Microsoft, which tracks attempts to undermine election security, in October accused Charming Kitten of targeting a U.S. presidential campaign; sources told Reuters reut.rs/38a9rEM at the time that the campaign was Donald Trump's.
+Microsoft, which tracks attempts to undermine election security, in October accused Charming Kitten of targeting a U.S. presidential campaign; sources told Reuters at the time that the campaign was Donald Trump's.

 Homeland Security and FBI spokespeople declined to comment on the recent impersonations identified by Reuters.
 Certfa, ClearSky, and Secureworks said they could be tied to Charming Kitten through a study of the tactics, targets, and digital infrastructure involved - including servers, link shortening services, and domain registration patterns.